azadshaikh/summernote-vanilla-js/tasks/0001-prd-summernote-v2-migration.md

 ## Introduction/Overview

-AsteroNote v2.0 (formerly Summernote) represents a major architectural overhaul and rebranding of the popular WYSIWYG editor.
-The primary goal is to modernize the codebase to support both traditional CDN-based usage (CommonJS) and modern ES module imports via NPM, while redesigning the plugin architecture for better isolation and maintainability.
-This migration will create a new major version (v2.0.0) with a new brand identity under Astero Digital.
+AsteroNote v2.0 (formerly Summernote) represents a complete rewrite and rebranding of the editor with a modern architecture.
+This is **NOT a backward-compatible upgrade** - it's a brand new version designed from scratch for modern JavaScript development.
+No legacy code or backward compatibility with v1.x will be maintained.

 **Problem Statement:** The current architecture lacks modern module support, has a tightly-coupled plugin system, and doesn't provide flexible bundle options for different use cases.

-**Goal:** Create a modern, modular version of the editor that supports both legacy CDN usage and modern NPM-based workflows, with a redesigned plugin architecture, multiple bundle options, and a fresh brand identity as AsteroNote.
+**Goal:** Create a modern, modular version of the editor that supports both CDN usage and modern NPM-based workflows, with a redesigned plugin architecture, multiple bundle options, and a fresh brand identity as AsteroNote. **This is a clean break from v1.x with zero backward compatibility.**

 ## Goals

-1. **Dual Distribution Support:** Enable AsteroNote to work seamlessly as both a CDN-delivered CommonJS library and an NPM-importable ES module
+1. **Dual Distribution Support:** Enable AsteroNote to work seamlessly as both a CDN-delivered UMD library and an NPM-importable ES module
 2. **Remove jQuery Dependency:** Eliminate jQuery dependency entirely and rewrite all functionality using vanilla JavaScript
 3. **Simplify Styling and Design:** Use only Bootstrap 5.3 for styling, Google Fonts for typography, and Bootstrap Icons for all iconography
 4. **Plugin System Redesign:** Implement a completely redesigned plugin architecture with better isolation, preventing plugins from interfering with each other